Dennis Oliech: Auxerre

 In the summer transfer window, Oliech was signed on loan by Auxerre who were in need of goals after a bad start to their season.
 After two months absent, Oliech finally made his debut, in a 5–3 win over Lorient.
 After making ten appearances so far in the 2007–08 season, Auxerre signed him on a permanent basis from Nantes in January and keeping him until 2011.
 Later in the 2007/2008 season, Oliech scored three goals in 24 games, including a brace against Rennes.

-He endured what were considered below-average seasons by most in the 2008–09 (scoring three goals in thirty-three appearances in all competitions) and 2009–10 season (scoring four goal in thirty-seven appearances in all competitions), as his form dropped badly, due to his making several match deciding errors and misjudgements.
+He endured what were considered below-average seasons by most in the 2008–09 (scoring three goals in thirty three appearances in all competitions) and 2009–10 season (scoring four goals in thirty seven appearances in all competitions), as his form dropped badly, due to him making several match deciding errors and misjudgments.
 Then, in the 2010–11 season, Oliech received more confidence by Manager Jean Fernandez, who gave him more playing time.
 On 25 September 2010, Oliech scored twice in a 2–2 draw against Rennes.
 After featuring twice in the Champions League so far, Oliech was sent-off after receiving a second yellow card, in a 2–1 loss against Ajax in Matchday Three in the Champions League Group-Stage.
 Though Auxerre did badly in the Champions League Group-Stage, finishing last, with one point, Oliech featured five games.
 On 5 January 2011, he signed a new two-year contract, which he will remain until at least the summer of 2013.
 At the end of the 2010–11 season, Oliech scored four times in forty-three appearances.

 In 2011–12 season changed when the club appointed Laurent Fournier as their new manager.
 On 25 September 2011, Oliech scored his first ever hat-trick for Auxerre in a 4–1 win over Sochaux.
 The hat-trick was accomplished within the span of 16 minutes.
-Soon after in early-December, Oliech scored two goals in two consecutive matches, against PSG and Nice.
+Soon after, in early December, Oliech scored two goals in two consecutive matches, against PSG and Nice.
 Though later in the season, his form dropped badly, due to making several match deciding errors and misjudgements, having his goalscoring form had gone less and it couldn't get worse for the club, as they are relegated to Ligue 2, but Oliech was the club's top scorer.

-At the end of the 2011–12 season, Oliech have since attracted interests from clubs around Europe and France and expected to leave the club.
-Oliech was close of joining Turkish side Kasımpaşa for worth two million and contract detail of three years.
+At the end of the 2011–12 season, Oliech had since attracted interests from clubs around Europe and France and was expected to leave the club.
+Oliech was close to joining Turkish side Kasımpaşa for two million and contract detail of three years.
 But unfortunately, the move couldn't be agreed and he made a return to Auxerre.
 In the 2012–13 season, Oliech would score three goals in seventeen league appearances in the first half of the season.